 This is where the role of Organisational Culture steps in.
 While you cannot change human nature, you can increase trust through strong Organisational Cultural practices.
 You can also promote diversity and inclusion in people’s attitudes, fostering a more inclusive work environment.
-We will discuss more about how to manage culture in the workplace in one of our future posts.
 But make no mistake, if you’re not making any efforts in managing diversity, you might be the captain of a ship where the crew speaks in different languages and not even you will be able to decipher them.

 As you can see, mastering cultural diversity requires time and commitment.
 There are no quick solutions.
 While you can, of course, promote cultural understanding with a simple one-off cultural training, it can be even dangerous to assume that this would cover everything.

 At Hofstede Insights we specialize in helping companies make diversity their strength.
 Contact us to discuss your specific situation, or read more about how we supported Mars in their journey here.